 On March 21, 2017, we issued \$10.85 million aggregate principal amount of Senior Secured Original Issue Discount Convertible Debentures due two years from the date of issuance (the "Convertible Debentures") and three series of warrants to purchase shares of the Company's common stock to several accredited investors.
 We received net proceeds from this transaction in the approximate amount of \$8.4 million.
 We used \$3.8 million of the net proceeds to repay the 2017 Diamantis Note and \$0.75 million of the net proceeds to make a partial repayment on the TCA Debenture (as defined below).
 The remainder of the net proceeds were used for general corporate purposes.
-In conjunction with the issuance of the Convertible Debentures, the holder of the February Debentures exchanged these debentures for \$2.5 million of new debentures (the "Exchange Debentures" and, collectively with the Convertible Debentures, the "Debentures, the used \$2.2 million of an aggregate of \$2.2 million stated value of the Company's Series H Convertible Preferred Stock (the "Series H Preferred Stock") exchanged such preferred stock into \$2.7 million principal amount of Exchange Debentures and warrants.
+In conjunction with the issuance of the Convertible Debentures, the holder of the February Debentures exchanged these debentures for \$2.5 million of new debentures (the "Exchange Debentures" and, collectively with the Convertible Debentures, the "Debentures") on the same terms as, and pari passu with, the Convertible Debentures and warrants.
+Additionally, the holders of an aggregate of \$2.2 million stated value of the Company's Series H Convertible Preferred Stock (the "Series H Preferred Stock") exchanged such preferred stock into \$2.7 million principal amount of Exchange Debentures and warrants.
 All of the Debentures contain a 24% original issue discount.

-The Debentures are convertible into shares of the Company's common stock at an initial conversion price equal of \$1.66 per share, subject to adjustment as more fully described in the Debentures.
+The Debentures are convertible into shares of the Company's common stock at an initial conversion price equal of \$1.66 per share, subject to adjustment, which is of June 30, 2017 is at \$0.39 per share, as more fully described in the Debentures.
 The Debentures will begin to amortize monthly commencing on the 90th day following the closing date, except for the Exchange Debentures related to the Series H Preferred Stock, which began to amortize monthly on the closing date.
 On each monthly amortization date, the Company may elect to repay 5% of the original principal amount of Debentures in cash or, in lieu thereof, the conversion price of such Debentures will thereafter be 85% of the volume weighted average price at the time of conversion.
 In the event the Company does not elect to pay such amortization amounts in cash, each investor, in their sole discretion, may increase the conversion amount subject to the alternative conversion price by up to four times the amortization amount.
 The conversion price is subject to "full ratchet" and other customary anti-dilution protections as more fully described in the Debentures.
-The Debentures are secured by all of our assets and are guaranteed by all of our subsidiaries.
+The Debentures are secured by all of our assets and are guaranteed by substantially all of our subsidiaries.